Stuk/Bubble-cursor/README.md

 Instructions
 ------------
-Drag the bookmarklet from `index.html` to your bookmarks bar or another tab.
+Drag the bookmarklet from `index.html` (or http://stuartk.co.uk/bubble-cursor) to your bookmarks bar or another tab.
 Use it on any webpage to see how a bubble cursor works.

 The current link will be outlined in blue.
 Click to follow the link.
 Press B to see the bubble.

 Tested on
 ---------